You Will Never Feel 100% Ready. That Is Normal.

 The 5 Benchmarks That Replace the Feeling

 These five benchmarks are used consistently across the Pass Florida library.
-They are derived from the factors that separate passing from failing scores.
-If you meet all five, you are ready to schedule the exam.
+They are based on the factors that separate stronger and weaker practice profiles.
+If you meet all five, you have a strong reason to schedule the exam.

 Benchmark 1: Score 80% or Above on a Timed Practice Exam